datamol-io/medchem/README.md

 ===================

-# Preamble
+## Summary
-This is an implementation of Eli Lilly Medchem Rules published under "Rules for Identifying Potentially Reactive or Promiscuous Compounds" by Robert F. Bruns and Ian W. Watson, J. Med.
+This is a python binding of the implementation of Eli Lilly Medchem Rules published under "Rules for Identifying Potentially Reactive or Promiscuous Compounds" by Robert F. Bruns and Ian W. Watson, J. Med.
 Chem.
 2012, 55, 9763--9772 as ACS Author choice, i.e. open access at [doi 10.1021/jm301008n](https://doi.org/10.1021/jm301008n).

 To quote the abstract: